 It is important to consult a healthcare provider if you experience symptoms of hyperthyroidism.
 This includes unexplained weight loss, rapid heartbeat, increased appetite, nervousness, irritability, heat intolerance, or changes in menstrual patterns.
 Timely diagnosis and treatment can prevent complications and enhance health outcomes.

-If you are diagnosed with hyperthyroidism and undergoing treatment, you should see your doctor regularly.
+If you are diagnosed with hyperthyroidism and are undergoing treatment, you should see your doctor regularly.
 Regular visits help monitor your thyroid function and adjust your treatment plan as needed.
 Contact your healthcare provider immediately if you experience worsening symptoms, side effects from medications, or any new or concerning symptoms.

 Graves' disease, an autoimmune disorder, is the leading cause of hyperthyroidism.
 It causes the immune system to stimulate the thyroid gland to overproduce hormones.